Equal Rights & Non-Discrimination

 We are committed to fighting for equal rights for each and every one of our clients.

-The most vulnerable and underprivileged young people are disproportionately drawn into the juvenile justice system, and disproportionately hurt – especially minorities, young people who are indigent, or LGBTQ (lesbian, gay, bisexual, transgender, or questioning), or who already need help for mental illness and learning disabilities.
+The most vulnerable and underprivileged young people are disproportionately drawn into the juvenile justice system – including minorities, young people who are indigent, LGBTQ youth, and youth with a mental illness or learning disability.
 98% of the Children’s Defense Team’s clients are African-American.
-73% of youth in Louisiana’s juvenile jails have a diagnosed mental illness; more than 50% of system-involved youth have an educational disability; research suggests that at least 15% of the population in our juvenile jails is LGBTQ, and that LGBTQ youth suffer worse court outcomes than other youth.
+73% of youth in Louisiana’s juvenile jails have a diagnosed mental illness.
+More than 50% of system-involved youth have an educational disability.
+Research suggests that at least 15% of the population in our juvenile jails is LGBTQ, and that LGBTQ youth suffer worse court outcomes than other youth.

 Please refer to the following resources as needed: